 As you move the mouse around the Graphics window, the cursor snaps to discrete locations like circle centers or line endpoints.
-You control this location using the Snap Mode toolbar (see page 20).
+You control this location using the Snap Mode toolbar.
 Alternatively, you can select Options > Snapping Modes from the menu, and use the Snap Modes dialog.